Cancer Misdiagnosis: Does Malpractice Insurance Cover You?

 While these strategies primarily aim to protect patients, they also act as a safeguard for physicians, reducing the likelihood of errors and mitigating legal risks.

 Cancer misdiagnosis claims can arise years after the initial visit, as symptoms or complications take time to surface.
+Medical misdiagnosis cases, cancer misdiagnosis lawsuits, and misdiagnosis lawsuits can result when a doctor failed to diagnose cancer or a doctor misdiagnosed a condition, sometimes allowing metastatic cancer to develop.
 This delay can leave physicians vulnerable if the claim involves care provided under a previous insurance policy.
 That’s why it’s important to ensure a malpractice insurance policy includes prior acts coverage.

 Prior acts coverage protects physicians from claims tied to earlier incidents, as long as there’s continuous coverage.
 For example, a patient treated for what seemed like a minor medical condition years ago might later file a claim if a cancer diagnosis was missed.
+Medical malpractice cases may involve claims from care provided many years earlier.
 Without this protection, physicians could face significant legal and financial risks for care provided in the past.

 Physicians should carefully review their policies to confirm they have this essential coverage, especially given the delayed nature of cancer misdiagnosis claims.